 Our research vision is to explore the unexplored through creative theoretical and empirical approaches to the study of entrepreneurship.
 Current major research projects address issues such as:

-Other projects explore boundary change in high technology new ventures, the determinants of the survival of corporate new ventures, how the framing of new projects affects the likelihood of securing external funding on the cultural arena, and research at the intersection of entrepreneurship, philosophy and art.
-During 2017, the group will launch the Intrapreneurship Monitor, a project aimed at measuring the intrapreneurial climate in Swedish companies.
+Other projects explore boundary change in high technology new ventures, the determinants of the survival of corporate new ventures, how the framing of new projects affects the likelihood of securing external funding on the cultural arena, and the role of new venture units in corporate renewal.
+During 2018, the group launched the Intrapreneurship Compass, a project aimed at measuring the intrapreneurial climate in Swedish industry.

 In our teaching, we want to offer a broad range of entrepreneurship courses that prepare and inspire future generations of entrepreneurs to live their dreams.
 Our entrepreneurship courses are offered at the Bachelor, Master, and PhD level.
 Current teaching ranges from introductory entrepreneurship courses designed to inspire students to become engaged in new business ventures to a full-time, one-year Master Programme in Entrepreneurship.